 Department of Materials Science and Engineering

-The Department of Materials Science and Engineering is jointly operated by the College of Engineering and College of Science.
+The Department of Materials Science and Engineering is jointly operated by the College of Engineering and College of Arts and Sciences.

 The department offers Bachelor of Science, Master of Engineering, Master of Science, and Doctor of Philosophy degrees.
 This multidisciplinary department includes faculty members from several disciplines, including aerospace engineering, biology, biomedical engineering, chemical engineering, chemistry, electrical engineering, mechanical engineering, nuclear engineering, and physics.
 Many of today's most pressing scientific problems stem from the limitations of materials currently available, and this department is at the forefront of new knowledge and discovery at Texas A&M University.